Courses

 Fall.

-This course provides a graduate-level survey of the field of comparative politics, introducing students to classic works as well as recent contributions that build upon those works.
-Readings will draw from leading theoretical approaches-including structural, institutional, rational choice, and cultural perspectives-and cover a broad range of substantive topics, such as democratization, authoritarianism, states and civil society, political economy, and political participation and representation.
+This seminar is an overview of the field of comparative politics targeting Ph.D. students in the Government department.
+This course introduces students to classic works as well as recent contributions that build upon those works.
+Readings draw from leading theoretical approaches—including structural, institutional, rational choice, and cultural perspectives—and cover a broad range of substantive topics, such as regime types, democratization, states and civil society, political economy, violence, mobilization, voting, and representation.

 Full details for GOVT 6353 - Field Seminar in Comparative Politics